- I am looking for help with or clarification about some aspect of the AT Library, who should I contact?

 - You will be asked to enter your courier code

 - You will need blue paper to print the slips

 - Our code is C209.
 SWAAAC/ATP Attn: Alexis Missel

 We prefer that you use the multi-sheet carbon copy form so that we can track the delivery.
 However, the courier service is very familiar with the blue slips and they will work as well.

 How can I renew a device?

 The loan library policy allows a one time, two week extension on any device that is not waitlisted.
-Contact Alexis Missel at the Central SWAAAC Office with your request to extend a loan.
+Contact Angela Jedrzejek at the Central SWAAAC Office with your request to extend a loan.